Ottokranz/HM-AIO-Weather/README.md

 # HM-AIO-Weather
-Weatherstation on Arduino connected to Homematic CCU2
+Weatherstation on Arduino NANO connected to Homematic CCU2